JS-RML/rockwalk/README.md

 rosrun rockwalk_kinematics rockwalk_kinematics_node
 ```

-Then run the following nodes to implement rock-and-walk in a single-arm setting (with a caging end-effector), or, in a dual-arm setting (with cables):
+Then run the following nodes to implement rock-and-walk in a single-arm setting with a caging end-effector, or, in a dual-arm setting with cables:

 ```
 rosrun rockwalk_ur10_control single_arm_caging_labfloor_rockwalk